djanovec/MidlandCode-C1/Week 7 - May 6th through May 10th/05-06-19 - API Creation, Best Practices, and Group Project/Lesson/passwordHashing.md

 ## How to hash

 *  the `bcrypt` package is the preferred method for hashing.
-It's slower than the built in `crypto` package in node but is more secure (hence it being slower).
+It's slower than the built in `crypto` package in node but is more secure (hence it being slower). `npm install bcrypt`
 * This can be done synchronously or asynchronously depending on your needs.
 See the [docs](https://www.npmjs.com/package/bcrypt) for more info.
 * After installing and requiring the bcrypt package, hashing is incredibly straight forward.
 * Bcrypt uses salt rounds for more complex hashing